AICAN-Research/learn-pathology/README.md

 Disable debug mode by setting `debug = False`.
 For security reasons this should always be off on a production server, only turn it on if you need to actually debug.

-Add your down to ALLOWED_HOST, for example like so:
+Add your domain to ALLOWED_HOST, for example like so:
 ```ALLOWED_HOSTS = ['learnpathology.no', 'www.learnpathology.no']```